Kloadut/dokku-md-plugin/README.md

-This fork just adds more ENV vars.
-It's nice not to parse the URL for eg wordpress.
+This fork adds DB_HOST,DB_PASS,DB_NAME,DB_PORT envvars.
+It also adds command for connecting into MariaDB container console.
+So much easier to use than checking the url :)

 MariaDB plugin for Dokku
 ------------------------